Maps of Progress

 These maps are intended to be illustrative of the scope of the Bipartisan Infrastructure Law and the impact it has in all American communities, including yours.

-All data represented on these maps, including project locations and funding amounts, is preliminary and non-binding.
+All announcement data represented on these maps, including award and project locations and funding amounts, is preliminary and non-binding.
 Awards may be contingent on meeting certain requirements.

-Data represents announced funding (formula and discretionary) as of October 25, 2022.
-This is a small subset of the projects the Bipartisan Infrastructure Law will fund and is not intended to be comprehensive.
-The source of this information is public announcements by federal agencies.
+Data represents announced funding (formula and discretionary) as of February 15, 2023.
+This is a small subset of what the Bipartisan Infrastructure Law will fund and is not intended to be comprehensive.

-Amounts on “Announced Bipartisan Infrastructure Law (BIL) Funding as of October 25” represent the sum of funding allocated to each state/territory and projects within that state/territory.
+Amounts on “State-Level Summary of Bipartisan Infrastructure Law (BIL) Funding as of February 15, 2023” represent the sum of formula funding allocated to each state/territory and discretionary recipients within that state/territory.
 The total amount shown may not be awarded directly to the state/territory government (for example: FAA Airport Infrastructure Grants are awarded directly to airports but are shown as part of the announced funding within the state the airport is located in).

 Funds allocated to Tribal governments are shown within the state/territory where that Tribal government is located.
 In most cases, funds allocated to entities that cross state/territory lines (such as urbanized areas) are divided amongst the involved states.
 Awards with no specific location are not included in the maps or total funding amounts.